 - Pension Schemes

 Protecting Your Investment

-Shareholders are advised to be very wary of any unsolicited investment advice or offers to buy or sell any shares or offers of free company reports.
+Shareholders are advised to be very wary of any unsolicited investment advice, offers to buy or sell any shares or offers of free company reports.
 If it sounds too good to be true, it probably is.

 - Do not give out or confirm any personal information.

 - If you have a conversation with someone, make sure you record the name of the person and organisation who contacted you – name, telephone number and web address if possible.

 - Do not hand over any money without first checking that the organisation is authorised by FCA at https://www.fca.org.uk/register/.
 However, some scammers will copy the registration details of a genuine regulated firm.
 The FCA keeps a warning list of companies on its ScamSmart website https://www.fca.org.uk/scamsmart